himalayas upsc

 Passes Banihal, Zojila pass, Burzil pass Leh pass, Khardungla pass

-State/UT Jammu and Kashmir Ladakh
+State/UTJammu and Kashmir Ladakh

 Important duns – Jammu doon, Patli doon